 Middle School Program

-The Middle & High School Program will take place Tuesdays and Thursdays from 2:30-5:00 pm and Tuesday through Thursday from 4:00-6:00.
+The Middle School Program takes place Tuesdays and Thursdays from 2:30-5:00 pm and Tuesday through Thursday from 4:00-6:00.
 The program provides a safe adequately equipped space to offer a variety of activities such as dance club, board games, social and emotional support and educational spaces to extend their learning beyond the classroom.
 The program actively engages youth in decision-making roles and focuses on helping youth explore positive options for their future.
 Our participants will engage in a number of field trip opportunities.
 And in partnership with the Goodman Community Center and Warner Park Community Center our youth will have the opportunity to engage in a number of different sports related activities.
-The program serves on average of 12 youth per day and 30 different youth per year.
+The program serves on average of 6 youth per day and 30 different youth per year.

 We provide vibrant Summer Camp programs for both Elementary, Middle and High School participants.
 We give priority to the participants already enrolled in the after school programs.
 The summer camp focuses on a variety of recreational activities, which include swimming lessons, dance lessons, kayaking, biking and more.
 We also provide some academic enrichment in efforts to help prevent summer slide.
 During the summer we take our participants to a variety of field trips around Madison and in the state.
 Summer camp runs Monday - Friday from 10:00 am to 4:00 pm.